Working as a Trustee for Coeliac UK

 Could you be our next Trustee?

-For 50 years, Coeliac UK have been the experts on coeliac disease and the gluten free diet.
+For over 50 years, Coeliac UK have been the experts on coeliac disease and the gluten free diet.
 We are an independent charity helping people living without gluten to live happier, healthier lives.